-One small binary.
+One 10MB binary.
 Everything inside.
 No npm, pip, or cargo needed.

 Hot-reloaded scripts with caching.
 No compile step, just edit and test.